Okuda San Miguel to Debut "Mother Natura" at Park MGM's Mama Rabbit Bar in Las Vegas

 ABOUT PARK MGM

 Park MGM and NoMad Las Vegas are the newest luxury destinations on the Las Vegas Strip, offering an intimate resort experience on a grand scale.
-A partnership between MGM Resorts International and New York-based Sydell Group, Park MGM features 2,700 guest rooms and suites; and the Las Vegas extension of Sydell’s NoMad features 293 well-appointed guest rooms and suites.
-The resort’s remarkable culinary program features NoMad Restaurant and NoMad Bar from Will Guidara and Daniel Humm; L.A. legend Roy Choi’s Korean BBQ concept, Best Friend; Hogsalt Hospitality’s renowned Bavette’s Steakhouse; and the 40,000-square-foot vibrant Italian marketplace, Eataly, among other dining and cocktail experiences.
-Park Theater, the resort’s entertainment destination, is a 5,200-seat venue home to special engagements by Lady Gaga, Bruno Mars, Aerosmith and other top entertainers.
-Park MGM is also home to the unique nightlife concept from LA-based Houston Hospitality, On The Record.
+A partnership between MGM Resorts International and New York-based Sydell Group, Park MGM features 2,700 guest rooms and suites; the Las Vegas extension of Sydell’s NoMad features 293 well-appointed guest rooms and suites.
+The resort’s remarkable culinary program features NoMad Restaurant and NoMad Bar; L.A. legend Roy Choi’s Korean BBQ concept, Best Friend; Hogsalt Hospitality’s renowned Bavette’s Steakhouse; and the 40,000-square-foot vibrant Italian marketplace, Eataly, among other dining and cocktail experiences.
+Park Theater, the resort’s entertainment destination, is a 5,200-seat venue home to special engagements by Lady Gaga, Bruno Mars, Aerosmith, Jonas Brothers and other top entertainers.
+Park MGM is also home to On The Record, the unique nightlife concept from LA-based Houston Hospitality.
 Park MGM and NoMad Las Vegas are located in the heart of The Strip, next to the entertainment and dining neighborhood created by The Park and the 20,000-seat T-Mobile Arena.
-Park MGM is owned by MGM Resorts International (NYSE: MGM).
-For more information and reservations, visit ParkMGM.com, call toll-free at 888-529-4828 or follow on Facebook or Twitter.
+Park MGM is operated by MGM Resorts International (NYSE: MGM).
+For more information and reservations, visit ParkMGM.com, call toll-free at 888-529-4828 or find us on Facebook or Twitter.